- Foreign & Commonwealth Office and The Rt Hon William Hague

 - Part of:

-- Afghanistan, Albania, Algeria, Angola, Anguilla Argentina, Armenia, Australia, Austria, Azerbaijan, Bahrain, Bangladesh, Barbados, Belarus, Belgium, Belize, Bolivia, Bosnia and Herzegovina, Botswana, Brazil, British Antarctic Territory, British Virgin Islands, Brunei, Bulgaria, Burma, Cambodia, Cameroon, Canada, Cayman Islands, Chile, China, Colombia, Costa Rica, Croatia, Cuba, Cyprus, Czech Republic, Democratic Republic of Congo, Denmark, Dominican Republic, Ecuador, Egypt, Eritrea, Estonia, Ethiopia, Fiji, Finland, France, Gambia, Georgia, Germany, Ghana, Greece, Guatemala, Guyana, Holy See, Honduras, Hong Kong, Hungary, Iceland, India, Indonesia, Iran, Iraq, Ireland, Israel, Italy, Jamaica, Japan, Jordan, Kazakhstan, Kenya, Kosovo, Kuwait, Laos, Latvia, Lebanon, Libya, Lithuania, Luxembourg, Macedonia, Madagascar, Malawi, Malaysia, Maldives, Mali, Malta, Mauritius, Mexico, Moldova, Mongolia, Montenegro, Montserrat, Morocco, Mozambique, Namibia, Nepal, Netherlands, New Zealand, Nigeria, North Korea, Norway, Oman, Pakistan, Panama, Papua New Guinea, Peru, Philippines, Poland, Portugal, Qatar, Romania, Russia, Rwanda, Saudi Arabia, Senegal, Serbia, Seychelles, Sierra Leone, Singapore, Slovakia, Slovenia, Solomon Islands, Somalia, South Africa, South Korea, South Sudan, Spain, Sri Lanka, Sudan, Sweden, Switzerland, Syria, Taiwan, Tajikistan, Tanzania, Thailand, Timor Leste, Trinidad and Tobago, Tunisia, Turkey, Turkmenistan, Turks and Caicos Islands, Uganda, UK Delegation to Council of Europe, UK Delegation to Organization for Security and Co-operation in Europe, UK Joint Delegation to NATO, UK Mission to the UN Geneva, UK Mission to the United Nations, UK Representation to the EU, Ukraine, United Arab Emirates, Uruguay, USA, Uzbekistan, Venezuela, Vietnam, Yemen, Zambia, Zimbabwe, Andorra, Antigua and Barbuda, Bahamas, Benin, Bhutan, Burkina Faso, Cape Verde, Comoros, Congo, Cote d’Ivoire, Djibouti, Dominica, Equatorial Guinea, Grenada, Guinea-Bissau, Haiti, Kiribati, Lesotho, Liberia, Liechtenstein, Macao, Marshall Islands, Micronesia, Nauru, Nicaragua, Niger, The Occupied Palestinian Territories, Palau, Paraguay, Samoa, São Tomé and Principe, St Kitts and Nevis, St Vincent and The Grenadines, Suriname, Swaziland, Togo, Tuvalu, Vanuatu, Bermuda, Burundi, El Salvador, Falkland Islands, Guinea, UK Mission to the United Nations, New York, The UK Permanent Delegation to the OECD (Organisation for Economic Co-operation and Development), St Helena, Ascension and Tristan da Cunha, St Lucia, Kyrgyzstan, Pitcairn Island, Chad, Mauritania, American Samoa, Aruba, Bonaire/St Eustatius/Saba, British Indian Ocean Territory, Central African Republic, Curaçao, French Guiana, French Polynesia, Gabon, Gibraltar, Guadeloupe, Martinique, Mayotte, Monaco, New Caledonia, Réunion, San Marino, South Georgia and the South Sandwich Islands, St Maarten, St Pierre & Miquelon, Tonga, Wallis and Futuna, and Western Sahara
+- Afghanistan, Albania, Algeria, Angola, Anguilla Argentina, Armenia, Australia, Austria, Azerbaijan, Bahrain, Bangladesh, Barbados, Belarus, Belgium, Belize, Bolivia, Bosnia and Herzegovina, Botswana, Brazil, British Antarctic Territory, British Virgin Islands, Brunei, Bulgaria, Burma, Cambodia, Cameroon, Canada, Cayman Islands, Chile, China, Colombia, Costa Rica, Croatia, Cuba, Cyprus, Czech Republic, Democratic Republic of the Congo, Denmark, Dominican Republic, Ecuador, Egypt, Eritrea, Estonia, Ethiopia, Fiji, Finland, France, Gambia, Georgia, Germany, Ghana, Greece, Guatemala, Guyana, Holy See, Honduras, Hong Kong, Hungary, Iceland, India, Indonesia, Iran, Iraq, Ireland, Israel, Italy, Jamaica, Japan, Jordan, Kazakhstan, Kenya, Kosovo, Kuwait, Laos, Latvia, Lebanon, Libya, Lithuania, Luxembourg, Macedonia, Madagascar, Malawi, Malaysia, Maldives, Mali, Malta, Mauritius, Mexico, Moldova, Mongolia, Montenegro, Montserrat, Morocco, Mozambique, Namibia, Nepal, Netherlands, New Zealand, Nigeria, North Korea, Norway, Oman, Pakistan, Panama, Papua New Guinea, Peru, Philippines, Poland, Portugal, Qatar, Romania, Russia, Rwanda, Saudi Arabia, Senegal, Serbia, Seychelles, Sierra Leone, Singapore, Slovakia, Slovenia, Solomon Islands, Somalia, South Africa, South Korea, South Sudan, Spain, Sri Lanka, Sudan, Sweden, Switzerland, Syria, Taiwan, Tajikistan, Tanzania, Thailand, Timor Leste, Trinidad and Tobago, Tunisia, Turkey, Turkmenistan, Turks and Caicos Islands, Uganda, UK Delegation to Council of Europe, UK Delegation to Organization for Security and Co-operation in Europe, UK Joint Delegation to NATO, UK Mission to the UN Geneva, UK Mission to the United Nations, UK Representation to the EU, Ukraine, United Arab Emirates, Uruguay, USA, Uzbekistan, Venezuela, Vietnam, Yemen, Zambia, Zimbabwe, Andorra, Antigua and Barbuda, Bahamas, Benin, Bhutan, Burkina Faso, Cape Verde, Comoros, Congo, Cote d’Ivoire, Djibouti, Dominica, Equatorial Guinea, Grenada, Guinea-Bissau, Haiti, Kiribati, Lesotho, Liberia, Liechtenstein, Macao, Marshall Islands, Micronesia, Nauru, Nicaragua, Niger, The Occupied Palestinian Territories, Palau, Paraguay, Samoa, São Tomé and Principe, St Kitts and Nevis, St Vincent and The Grenadines, Suriname, Swaziland, Togo, Tuvalu, Vanuatu, Bermuda, Burundi, El Salvador, Falkland Islands, Guinea, UK Mission to the United Nations, New York, The UK Permanent Delegation to the OECD (Organisation for Economic Co-operation and Development), St Helena, Ascension and Tristan da Cunha, St Lucia, Kyrgyzstan, Pitcairn Island, Chad, Mauritania, American Samoa, Aruba, Bonaire/St Eustatius/Saba, British Indian Ocean Territory, Central African Republic, Curaçao, French Guiana, French Polynesia, Gabon, Gibraltar, Guadeloupe, Martinique, Mayotte, Monaco, New Caledonia, Réunion, San Marino, South Georgia and the South Sandwich Islands, St Maarten, St Pierre & Miquelon, Tonga, Wallis and Futuna, and Western Sahara

 - 8 April 2013